Fresh 48 Preparation

 I always try to photograph Fresh 48 sessions in the same pattern.
 It works very well for babies and your support team visiting with you.
 If you have a lot of guests with you, we will ask them to leave the room for the first 20 minutes or so to focus on just your baby and mom portraits.
 I'll first change your baby down to just a dry diaper if needed and leave on her kimono top if she hasn't been holding temperature well quite yet.
 Remember, the simpler your baby's dressings are, the more we end up focusing on the tiny little features.
 I'll ask for your swaddle blanket if you opted to bring some in and swaddle your little one back up to settle down after being handled.
 Then I will start photographing just baby in the bassinet.
 If mom is feeling up to coming over to the bassinet, there are a few images that might include her hands on her new baby.
 Then I'll pass baby onto dad for a quick five to ten minutes.
 Participating siblings or grandparents may also have their opportunity here and are welcome to join us again at this time.
 Lastly, we finish up with mom and baby portraits and ask dad/siblings/support team to gather for one last group portrait.

 When to expect your collection

 Fresh 48 sessions are my fastest turn around!
 I know there's no greater joy than sharing your child's first portraits with family and friends.
 I strive to have your collection back to you in 24-48 hours.
 This may mean you'll see a blog post with highlights from the session before having your images available for download.
-Your images will always be available for download within three days of your session.
+Your images will always be available for download within two days of your session.
 Please let me know when you have announced the birth of your baby on social media.
 I always want to make sure families have announced before displaying anything on my website, Facebook or Instagram page.